collective/rapido.plone/README.rst

 It implies it can be achieved in the *file system* (in the /static folder like the rest of the theming elements), or through the theming *inline editor*.

-The rapido applications are just a piece of the current theme, they can be imported, exported, copied, modified, etc. like the rest of the theme.
+The rapido applications are just a piece of our current theme, they can be imported, exported, copied, modified, etc. like the rest of the theme.

-Moreover, we will use Diazo extensively to inject our application in the Plone layout.
+Moreover, we can use `Diazo <http://docs.diazo.org/en/latest/>`_ extensively to inject our application in the Plone layout easily.

 Creating a rapido app
 =====================